 - Employed personnel include a full-time Executive Director, Associate Director, Office Manager, Sexual Violence Services Director/Outreach Services Director.
 Part-time employees include Resource Development Manager, Client & Child Advocate, Volunteer Manager/Advocate, Shelter Manager, Associates, Relief Workers, and Support Group Facilitators.

 We have so many services - so much more than our brief "about" page describes (or could contain, for that matter).
-Besides having 24-hour crisis lines, a 24-hour texting hotline, and client intake (housing, etc.), we actually do more outside of our doors than in.
+Besides having 24-hour crisis lines and client intake (housing, etc.), we actually do more outside of our doors than in.

 Outreach Services Include: